leaser019/PlantVsZombie/README.md

 * Java runtime installed
 ### How to play the game:

-* Just download the PlantsVsZombies.jar file
+* Just download the PlantsVsZombies folder
+* Oper it and click on PlantsVsZombies.jar
 * Run it
 * Start playing with when you click adventure.
 * If you lose, click on GameWinner or GameOver pannel the game will restart.